bobakabona/Spotify-Account-Generator/README.md

 3. write the number of many accounts u want to gen

 # Infos
-The country can change by ur IP
+1. The country can change by ur IP
+2. In new update i will add proxy support.